-Once you're ready to start writing your how-to guide, you might wonder if your tone or writing style should differ, compared to other types of posts.
+Once you're ready to start writing your how-to guide, you might wonder if your tone or writing style should differ, compared to other kinds of writing.

 In short: Yes, it should.

-When people search "How to …" they're often in a rush to find the information they need, which means it's critical you write in short, concise sentences to provide an answer quickly.
+When people search "How to …" they're often in a rush to find the information they need.
+This means it's critical you write in short, concise sentences to provide an answer quickly.

-Use numbered lists, headers, and bullet points to break up the text and make your content as easy to skim as possible.
+Use numbered lists, headers, and bullet points to break up the text.
+These tactics make for easy readability and understanding.

-"How to Create a YouTube Channel," for instance, likely attracts YouTube beginners who are simply interested in creating a channel to watch and comment on friends' posts.
+For example, the guide "How to Create a YouTube Channel" likely attracts YouTube beginners who want to create a channel to watch and comment on friends' YouTube posts.

-With such a diverse audience, it's critical you write clearly, but not condescendingly, to ensure you retain readers regardless of skill level or background experience.
+With such a diverse audience, it's critical you write clearly, but not condescendingly.
+This can help you make sure you retain readers regardless of skill level or background experience.

 Is there a difference in how you would write a tutorial vs. a how-to guide?